 # Physical Fitness: To play any physical sport, a player needs to have strength, stamina, and endurance as these are the basic things required to play at the highest level.
 Kabaddi is a sport in which the players need to be on their toes all the time during the game.
 The game of Kabaddi demands a lot of physical and mental strength as the players need to improve their reactions, and they have to think quickly as well.
 Kabaddi can get rough at times, and there is a high risk of injuries too, so the players have to be physically fit to negate the effect of injuries.
 Stamina and functional physical fitness will help the players in recovering quickly.
 Players must do running, crossover exercises, and strength workouts to build endurance.

-# Diet: Eating habits of a player determine his body structure and affect his physical health; therefore, a player should be conscious of his diet routine.
-A Player’s diet should complement his work-out routine.
+# Diet: The eating habits of a player determine his body structure and affect his physical health; therefore, a player should be conscious of his diet routine.
+A Player’s diet should complement his workout routine.
 An ideal diet should be the right mix of proteins, carbohydrates, including abundant minerals & vitamins.

 # Devising a Good Strategy: A good strategy is vital to winning matches.
 A team should never enter the playing arena without a concrete game plan.
 Every player (raider/defender) must study the moves of their opponents carefully and understand their gameplay.
-For instance, every defender has a signature move like ankle hold or body block; raiders must study that and make his game-plan to score points accordingly.
-Every team must also be ready with the contingency plans for all types of situations in case the original plan doesn’t work.
+For instance, every defender has a signature move like an ankle hold or body block; raiders must study that and make their game plan to score points accordingly.
+Every team must also be ready with contingency plans for all types of situations in case the original plan doesn’t work.